solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 some `.pnp.*` files and no `node_modules`, you may want to call `rm -rf .pnp.*` followed by `npm i` and then `yarn install`.
 That should work.

-Now that everything is running, let’s implement the `creates a new player`, `spawns a monster`, and `attacks a monster` tests.
+Now that everything is running, let's implement the `creates a new player`, `spawns a monster`, and `attacks a monster` tests.
 Run each test as you complete them to make sure things are running smoothly.